 Royals sign Bailey to minor league deal with spring invite

 KANSAS CITY, Mo.
-(AP) — The Kansas City Royals signed veteran right-hander Homer Bailey to a minor deal Saturday that includes an invitation to big league spring training.
+(AP) — Right-hander Homer Bailey and the Kansas City Royals and agreed to a minor contract on Saturday that includes an invitation to big league spring training.

-The 32-year-old Bailey has spent his entire 12-year career in Cincinnati, making 212 starts and going 67-77 with a 4.56 ERA.
-Bailey was traded from the Reds to the Dodgers in a seven-player deal in December, but he was released and became a free agent.
+The 32-year-old has spent his entire 12-year career in Cincinnati, making 212 starts and going 67-77 with a 4.56 ERA.
+Bailey was traded from the Reds to the Dodgers in a seven-player deal in December, then was released and became a free agent.

 Bailey has thrown a pair of no-hitters, the first against Pittsburgh in September 2012 and the other against San Francisco the following July.
 He won 24 games over those two seasons.